What Matters in the End

 Dr. Gawande: And that took real medical expertise too.

-Dr. Gawande: Yeah, I was going to ask what you meant by the “quality,” and what do you mean by — when you use the word, “quality”?
+Dr. Gawande: Yeah, I was going to ask what you meant by the “quality.”
+What do you mean when you use the word “quality”?

-Dr. Gawande: That’s right, and it’s finding your way through that, because there’s plenty that also was not quality [laughs] — that she would arrive, and Peggy had to work her way through some pain and work her way through some indignity, but then, also, find something really beautiful about that.
+Dr. Gawande: That’s right, and it’s finding your way through that, because there’s plenty that also was not quality — that she would arrive, and Peggy had to work her way through some pain and work her way through some indignity, but then, also, find something really beautiful about that.
 Or, in another case, sometimes see the struggle for that and have real conversations we’d have at home about why is it so hard and painful, and reaching that place where you could see people in denial about the situation and not being able to talk about it.
 They’d see families where they wouldn’t be able to talk about anything except “What’s the next treatment we can try?” instead of saying, “All right, what is the next treatment we can try?
 But also, what’s possible today?
 What can we do today that also makes sure we’re not missing the chance to enjoy the time we have?”
-And those aren’t opposed to each other, and they — we start to see these conversations unfolding in multiple generations, and I think that’s crucial.
+Those aren’t opposed to each other.
+We start to see these conversations unfolding in multiple generations, and I think that’s crucial.

-Ms. Tippett: And this is also — I think a lot about how some of the ways we grow more wise and sophisticated in our thinking are about innovation, and some of them are about rediscovering something we forgot, so there’s a way in which modern medicine is meeting a very old experience.
-Like you talk about your paternal grandfather in India.
-There is also this — way before people got sent away to nursing homes, people died surrounded by family and at home.
+Ms. Tippett: I think a lot about how some of the ways we grow more wise and sophisticated in our thinking are about innovation and some of them are about rediscovering something we forgot.
+So there’s a way in which modern medicine is meeting a very old experience.
+You talk about your paternal grandfather in India.
+Way before people got sent away to nursing homes, people died surrounded by family and at home.

 Dr. Gawande: Yeah, that complexity — I describe my grandfather’s death.
 He got to live to 108 years in that village in Maharashtra, with family all around, and he spent the last 20 years of his life with infirmities that would’ve put him in a nursing home in the United States.
 But there, he was with family.
 He was at the head of the dinner table.
-People would come to him to bless their marriages, to get advice on business decisions, to — he was respected as the elder and could have that all the way to the very end.
+People would come to him to bless their marriages, to get advice on business decisions — he was respected as the elder and could have that all the way to the very end.
 But it came at a cost.
-That was possible because the younger generation, especially the women in the younger generation, were more or less enslaved to his needs…
+That was possible because the younger generation, especially the women in the younger generation, were more or less enslaved to his needs, his physical needs.

-Dr. Gawande: His physical needs, his — and what India’s going through right now is what we went through in the 19th century, which is — the shift from an agricultural economy was that young people got freedom.
-But I’m watching, and I wrote about the breakdown of the extended family in India, as they advance economically and industrialize, because it involves people moving to cities and following their dreams, and you get this complicated picture.
+What India’s going through right now is what we went through in the 19th century, which is — the shift from an agricultural economy was that young people got freedom.
+But I’m watching, and I wrote about the breakdown of the extended family in India as they advance economically and industrialize, because it involves people moving to cities and following their dreams.
+You get this complicated picture.